northle/docs/src/docs/essentials/controllers-and-routes.md

 ### Regular expressions

-You can also define a `RegExp` pattern for route parameters:
+You can also define `RegExp` patterns for route parameters:

 ```ts
 // This route will accept only numeric params